 - 1. Application for admission, including all admissions credentials, must be received at least 30 days prior to the semester in which the applicant plans to enroll. - 2.
 High school academic transcript(s) must be official. - 3.
-Transcript(s) in languages other than English must include an official certified English translation. - 4.
-Students must demonstrate English proficiency when enrolling in a career program.
-(TOEFL 62 / IELTS 5.5 / PTEA 44) - 5.
+Transcript(s) in languages other than English must include an official certified English translation. - Students must demonstrate English proficiency when enrolling in a career program.
+(TOEFL of 62 and above with each section with an acceptable level (intermediate or fair and above) / IELTS 5.5 / PTEA 44) - 5.
 Foreign schools attended must have proper accreditation by the Ministry of Education of their country or a USA accrediting commission. - 6.
 Documented evidence of means of financial support must be provided to FNU for admission purposes and for issuance of the Certificate of Eligibility (I-20-M-N) form.
 This evidence is also required by the American Embassy or Consulate when applying for a student visa to enter the United States. - 7.
 International students must have funds available for paying fees when they register for their classes each semester.
 Financial aid in the form of grants or loans from federal or state sources is not available to international students. - 8.
 Students must arrive in the USA a week prior to the start date.